The Virtual Armchair General

 Edited & Expanded by Patrick Wilson

-Third Edition
+Fourth Edition

 A campaign system for The Sword and The Flame, this dedicated rules set allows players to be both members of Parliament and Native Potentates.

-Originally designed for use with TSATF 20th Anniversary Edition, the Battalion size variant, 800 Fighting Englishmen is even better suited for play.
+Originally designed for use with TSATF 20th Anniversary Edition, the Battalion variant, 800 Fighting Englishmen is even better suited for play.

-Game includes 8 full color Theater Maps measuring from 8.5" x 11" to one 22" x17", 5 full color card stock sheets of Event Cards (double sided), 4 sheets of ready-to-cut map counters, Sea Distances Table, Record Sheets and a 80-page illustrated rule book.
 Along with the campaign game rules, there are 30 pages of background, tactical and organizational information on the new foes, including Abyssinians, Afghans (Irregular and Regular), Ashanti, Burmese, Chinese, Maori, and Northeast Frontier Tribesmen, plus more Imperial Troop types, rules for Gunboats, Logistics, Replacements, Fortifications, Transport, and more!

 Return To Titles List